wmde/banner-screenshots/README.md

 	npx ts-node screenshot_worker.ts

-Instead of the full-fledged screenshot worker you can also run `simple_worker.js` which just echoes the data it receives.
+Instead of the full-fledged screenshot worker you can also run `simple_worker.js` which echoes the data it receives.

 ### Running the screenshot tool